Making a Will

 • Prohibited Steps Order – to prevent particular decisions or actions from taking place which may not be in the child/ children’s best interest.

-If any disputes arise regarding a child’s residence, particular decisions relating to the child/ children, contact arrangements or parental responsibility – contact us.
+If any disputes arise regarding a child’s residence after divorce and separation, particular decisions relating to the child/ children, contact arrangements or parental responsibility – contact us.

-Consult with our Family Law solicitors in Cheshire
+Consult with our Child Arrangement solicitors in Cheshire

 For expert assistance with family law, contact Gavin Edmondson Solicitors today for a no-obligation discussion of how we may be able to help.